The Physician Associate Program is a rigorous program that consists of two phases, didactic and clinical.

 The Didactic phase begins in early June and lasts for 15 months.
 Students are exposed to a vigorous classroom schedule with classes held from 8 am to 5 pm Monday through Friday with, occasional evening and Saturday classes.

-The remaining 12 months consist of clinical rotations which begin in October.
+The remaining 12 months consist of 12 clinical rotations (48 credit hours) and 3 courses (6 credit hours) which begin in October.
 Many rotation sites are in rural communities.
-The remaining 54 hours are in the Clinical phase.

 - Pediatrics: One- 4 Week Rotation